Harshvardhan-Asnade/Deepfake-Model/documentation/model_training_guide.md

 ## 🛠️ Configuration

+## 🛠️ Configuration

-Open `src/config.py` to adjust hyperparameters before training:
+Open `model/src/config.py` to adjust hyperparameters before training:

 *   `BATCH_SIZE`: Set to 16 or 32 depending on your VRAM (32 needs ~8GB VRAM).
 *   `LEARNING_RATE`: Default `1e-4` for training from scratch, `5e-6` for fine-tuning.